shuos-rst/polonium-bot/README.md

 --------|---------
 .hello |
-.roll xdn | where x is the number of dice, and n is the sides of the dice (1d6 for example) .gme |
+.roll xdn | where x is the number of dice, and n is the sides of the dice (1d6 for example) .rollad xdn | roll with advantage
+.rollda xdn | roll with disadvantage
+.gme |

 more coming soon!